Militants seize dozens of hostages in Algeria

 A close associate of Belmoktar blamed the West for France’s recent air and ground intervention against Islamist fighters in Mali.

 “It’s the United Nations that gave the green light to this intervention and all Western countries are now going to pay a price.
-We are now globalizing our conflict,” Oumar Ould Hamaha told The Associated Press by telephone Wednesday night from an undisclosed location.
+We are now globalizing our conflict,” said Oumar Ould Hamaha told The Associated Press by telephone Wednesday night from an undisclosed location.

 French President Francois Hollande launched the surprise operation in Mali, a former French colony in West Africa, on Friday, hoping to stop the al-Qaida-linked and other Islamist extremists whom he believes pose a danger to the world.